federicocarboni/node-ntsuspend/README.md

 Suspend and resume processes on Windows using `NtSuspendProcess()` and `NtResumeProcess()`.

-This project includes TypeScript declarations as well.
+This project includes TypeScript declarations.

 Feel free to ask anything by opening an issue on GitHub.